CenterForSpatialResearch/mapping_architecture_urbanism_humanities/4_CensusData.md

   ![Text Edit Final Table](https://github.com/brianhouse/mapping-architecture-urbanism-humanities/blob/master/Images/09_Text_Edit_Final_Table.png)

 #### Creating the .csvt file:
   * In both cases you need to create also a .csvt file.
-This file will tell qGIS exactly what type of data each of the fields is in.
+This file will tell QGIS exactly what type of data each of the fields is in.
 The different types of data your fields can take are:
     * String - Represents text
     * Integer - Represents whole numbers
     * Real - Represents both negative and positive numbers, with decimal points